Alistair-Russell/Research-Methods/README.md

-# BUS 989 COURSE NAME
+# BUS 989 Research Methods II

 [[_TOC_]]

 ## Introduction

 BUS989 trading assignments make use of common python libraries (e.g. numpy, pandas) as well as the ib_insync library for trading through Interactive Brokers (IBKR) with a paper trading account.
 Do not use a live IBKR account for this...
-I

 ## Getting started